celo-org/docs/docs/developer/launch-checklist.md

 ### If your dapp has smart contracts

 - [ ] Add a tutorial about how to use the contract/token, etc.
+- [ ] Best practices include: using Open Zeppelin contracts and not writing everything from scratch as this could open your contracts to vulnerabilities.
+- [ ] Consider your options for a contract audit.

 ### If your dapp doesn't have smart contracts